jjackowski/duds/README.md

 # Build

-- [SCons](http://scons.org/) 2.3 to 3.1 or so (it isn't very picky about the version)
+- [SCons](http://scons.org/) 2.3 to 3.1 or so (the build isn't very picky about the version)
-  - Python 2.7 and newer (older versions possible with SCons 2.3.4 and older)
+  - Python 2.7 or 3.x
 - Build configuration options: run "scons -h"
   - The configuration can be changed for one build by specifying an option as an argument to scons.
   - To keep a configuration saved, set variables with the same name of the configuration options in Python syntax in localbuildconfig.py in the same directory as SConstruct.